LessLawn.com... when lawn isn't your ideal landscape

 • If you're sitting on sandy or rocky land, consider a pine barren, with open-canopied pitch pines or jack pines above dry, sparse vegetation, home to many birds and butterflies.

-• For a more parklike feel that will thrive in sunny, somewhat dry areas, grow an oak or pine savannah with widely spaced trees rising from a swath of grassland.
+• For a more parklike feel that will thrive in sunny, somewhat dry areas, grow an oak or pine savanna with widely spaced trees rising from a swath of grassland.

 To help you with this crucial choice of style, find a field guide for your location.
-The National Audubon Society and the Sierra Club both have put together excellent sets of field guides covering most of the natural ecosystems of the country.
+The National Audubon Society and the Sierra Club both have put together excellent sets of field guides covering most of the natural ecosystems of North America.

 Think in Layers